Benny Agbayani: Boston Red Sox

 The Boston Red Sox selected Agbayani off waivers from the Rockies on August 26, 2002, as the club made a drive for the playoffs.
 He played relatively well down the stretch, hitting .297 and driving in eight runs in 37 at-bats over 13 games with Boston.
-In his final MLB game, September 29, Agbayani went 1-for-4 with a walk and a strikeout as the Red Sox defeated the Tampa Bay Devil Rays at Fenway Park.
+In his final MLB game, Agbayani went 1-for-4 with a walk and a strikeout as the Red Sox defeated the Tampa Bay Devil Rays at Fenway Park on September 29.

 Nippon Professional Baseball

-On October 26, 2005, Agbayani and the Chiba Lotte Marines swept the Hanshin Tigers in 4 games during the Japan Series.
+In October 2005, Agbayani and the Chiba Lotte Marines swept the Hanshin Tigers in 4 games during the Japan Series.
 This was the Marines' first title in 31 years.
 On November 13, 2005, they won the inaugural Asia Series after defeating the champions of South Korea, China, and Taiwan.
 They defeated the Samsung Lions in the championship and Agbayani was named MVP of the series.
 Agbayani's manager with Chiba Lotte was his manager with the Mets, Bobby Valentine.
 He retired following the 2009 season, his sixth in Japan.

 Personal life

+Agbayani is of Filipino, Samoan, and Hawaiian descent.
+He attended Saint Louis School, Hawaii Pacific University and the Oregon Institute of Technology (Oregon Tech).

 Agbayani and his wife Niela have three children; daughters Aleia and Ailana and son Bruin.
-Aleia currently attends UC Berkeley and plays for their softball team.
-He is of Samoan, Filipino, Hawaiian, Chinese and Portuguese descent.
+Aleia attended UC Berkeley where she played for their softball team from 2020 to 2023.
+After graduating from Cal in the spring of 2023, she pursued master's degree in public health at Brigham Young University and played softball in the 2024 season.
+Ailana also attended Brigham Young University and played softball in the 2024 season.
+Ailana transferred to the University of Oklahoma for the 2025 season.
+Bruin played high school baseball for Saint Louis School and has committed to play for the University of Michigan starting in the fall of 2025.
+Bruin played for the Frederick Keys in the MLB Draft League before being drafted in the 6th round with the 179th pick in the 2025 MLB draft by the Minnesota Twins.

 Following his retirement, Agbayani was hired as an educational assistant at Mililani High School in Oahu in 2010.